Do narcissists treat their ex like a stinky bag of trash?

 5. Intimidation.

-They could threaten you with spilling your secrets, making your compromising pictures public, or posting your private videos on inappropriate websites.
+They could threaten you with spilling your most intimate secrets, making public your compromising pictures, or posting your private videos on inappropriate websites.

 Narcissists, particularly the malignant type, are highly revengeful and capable of erupting into a murderous rage.
 They may physically harm you irreparably if they perceive you will never return to the relationship.